Does this picture tell the real story of corporate Germany? | DW | 25.02.2022

 According to an article by Bröcker in the online newspaper The Pioneer, Julie Linn Teigland, an EY manager, was on the guest list but didn't arrive on time for the picture.
 Bröcker also reports that 10 female managers had "allegedly" been invited but declined to take part.
 The MSC told DW that as the event was a confidential lunch, it would not provide the names, position or gender of the invited participants.

-Wiebke Ankersen, CEO of the AllBright Foundation, has been promoting gender equality in the world of business
+Wiebke Ankersen, CEO of the AllBright Foundation, is promoting gender equality in the world of business

 "This picture does reflect the reality of corporate Germany in 2022 only too accurately," Wiebke Ankersen, CEO of the AllBright Foundation, which promotes gender equality in the business world, told DW.
 "There is only one female CEO among the leaders of the 40 largest publicly listed companies in the DAX, Belen Garijo at Merck, and she is the first one ever to reach such a position."